-8.3.4 Robot Software Rules
+7.3.4 Robot Software Rules

 <RS01> Android Device Names - Each Team MUST "name" their Robot Controller with their official FIRST Tech Challenge Team number and -RC (for example, "12345-RC").
 Each Team MUST "name" their Driver Station with their official Team number and -DS (for example, 12345-DS).
-Spare Android devices should be named with the Team number followed by a hyphen then a letter designation beginning with "B" (for example, "12345-B-RC", "12345-C-RC").
+Teams with more than one Driver Station or Robot Controller Android device must name these devices with the Team number followed by a hyphen then a letter designation beginning with "A" (for example, "12345-A-RC", "12345-B-RC").

 <RS02> Recommended Programming Language - Java and the Blocks Development Tool are the recommended programming languages for the FIRST Tech Challenge.
-The minimum allowed app version number is 4.0.
+The minimum allowed app version number is 5.2.
 Programming must be done using one of the following applications: